-In June 2022, the Governmental Accounting Standards Board (GASB) issued Statement No. 100, "Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62".
-This statement, which is effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter, may have an effect on the District's financial reporting.
+In June 2022, the Governmental Accounting Standards Board (GASB) issued Statement No. 100, "Accounting Changes and Error Corrections (an amendment of GASB Statement No. 62)".
+This statement, which is effective for fiscal years beginning after June 15, 2023, may have an effect on the District's financial reporting.

 In June 2022, the Governmental Accounting Standards Board (GASB) issued Statement No. 101, "Compensated Absences".
-This statement, which is effective for fiscal years beginning after December 15, 2023, and all reporting periods thereafter, may have an effect on the District's financial reporting.
+This statement, which is effective for fiscal years beginning after December 15, 2023, may have an effect on the District's financial reporting.